dweekly/docs/pages/apps/adobe-launch-web-plugin.md

 ## Automatically Open the App When Installed

-To have Branch automatically Deep Link users to your mobile app when installed, use the **Auto-Open Native App** action.
+To have Branch automatically Deep Link users to your mobile app when installed, use the <notranslate>**Auto-Open Native App**</notranslate> action.
 It is advisable to chain this action to the action that initializes Branch because you’ll want to transport users into the app immediately when installed.
 The UX for a user that has your app installed, will include a prompt to open your app.
 Upon acknowledgement, they will get transported into it and data configured within the action’s view will be passed into it.
 Conversely, if a user does not have the app installed, the user will remain on mobile web.

 ![image](/_assets/img/pages/apps/adobe-launch-web-plugin/adobe-launch-web4.png)